Julian Hochberg

 Julian Edward Hochberg (July 10, 1923 – May 22, 2022) was an American psychology researcher and the Centennial Professor Emeritus of Psychology at Columbia University.
 Much of Hochberg's research involved visual perception.
 Before coming to Columbia, Hochberg taught at Cornell University and New York University.
 He was a member of the National Academy of Sciences.

 Biography

-Hochberg was born on July 10, 1923.
-A native of New York City, he attended City College of New York and graduated in 1945 with an undergraduate degree in physics.
+Hochberg was born in Brooklyn on July 10, 1923 to Edward Hochberg and Dora Wiener Hochberg.
+He attended Stuyvesant High School, then City College of New York, graduating in 1945 with an undergraduate degree in physics.
 At City College, Hochberg was influenced by studying perception with psychologist Gardner Murphy.
 He received a Ph.D. in psychology from the University of California, Berkeley.
 At Berkeley, he was taught by influential figures like Edward Tolman, Egon Brunswik, and Gordon Lynn Walls.